This evocative Australian

 patters sadly on her breast;

-former loves and former laughters
+loves and former laughters

 vanish as she goes to rest.